Diatomaceous earth filtration: Precoat tank/body feed tank

-Fluids, commonly known as slurry, often consists of a mixture of particles varying in size which can not be efficiently filtered out by the main D.E. filter.
-Build up of such particles can increase pressure which results in reduced flow of liquid and a nonfunctional filter.
+Fluids, commonly known as slurry, often consists of a mixture of particles varying in size which can not be efficiently filtered out by the main DE filter.
+Build up of such particles can increase pressure which results in reduced flow of liquid and a non-functional filter.
 To prevent this, the filtration process can include additional filter aid to distribute certain particles to prevent any problems that hinder the filtration process.
 Filter aid are solid particles that can improve the permeability and porosity to improve filtrate clarity by trapping specific sized particles while allowing continuous flow of liquids.
 When filter aid builds up it has a high porosity; although the volume may accumulate, approximately fifteen percent of the total volume is solid, which leaves the rest to be empty space.
 These filters can serve as a precoat that is applied prior to the filtration process.
 It is pumped through the filter press, simultaneously creating a porous filter cake on the specified filter cloths.
 Body feed is an additional filter aid which is often pumped throughout the whole filtration process to improve clarification and prevent build up of filter cake.
 Build up the filter cake can be detrimental as it becomes impermeable and can block the continuous flow of slurry.
 Usually, body feed is coarse and has a greater volume, which can assist filter cake build up while allowing particles to be efficiently removed.
 The pre-coat tank and body feed tank generally serve the same purpose which is to filter out larger particles that can impede the filtration process.
 Depending on the purity of the initial slurry, the quantity needed of either the body feed or pre-coat can vary.